git-tfs/git-tfs/docs/config.md

   can be set to `true` to make git-tfs create a tag for each TFS commit.
 This is disabled by default, because creating a lot of tags will slow down your git operations.
-* `no-meta-data`
-  does nothing.
-It formerly controlled whether TFS meta-data (the `git-tfs-id` field) was added to commit messages during fetch.